hallez/abcdcon_pub/README.md

   * tidyr (>= 0.2.0)
   * yaml (>= 2.1.13)

+## Outside functions and packages
+* Code from other sources has been included in the `vendor` directory.
+This is not code that I wrote and therefore is subject to the usage license and instructions of those authors.
+It is included here out of convenience for those trying to run the scripts in the current repository.

 # Scripts
 Variables that are common across Matlab scripts will be set by `scripts/mri_analyses/initialize_ABCDCon.m` (This will need to be added to your Matlab path).
 ## Data collection